 10 Things You Must Do in Melbourne

-When it came to all the cities my dad and I visited in Australia, this one was without a doubt my favorite.
+When it came to all the cities my dad and I visited in Australia, Melbourne was without a doubt my favorite.

 This city has a distinct flavor to it: the colorful skylines, booming modernization, lively atmosphere…